Cloth ISBN: 9780804799263

 About the author

-Jing Xu is Affiliate Assistant Professor of Anthropology at the University of Washington and Research Fellow at the Center for Anthropology and Ethnology, Tsinghua University.
+Jing Xu is Affiliate Assistant Professor of Anthropology at the University of Washington and Research Associate of Anthropology at Washington University in St. Louis.

 "What is most wonderful about this contribution to the anthropology of childhood is its fine-grained analyses of actual practices, behaviors, reactions, and musings, compellingly illustrated in a series of stories distilled both from interviews with teachers, parents, other caregivers and children themselves, and from the author's own observations in this Shanghai preschool.
 The stories and observations both affirm the validity of the ethnographic method, and challenge any tendency to ignore the inherent tensions in a given educational philosophy or practice."